Signature of 2HDM at Higgs Factories: One-loop renormalization and calculation

+The renormalization of 2HDM had been plagued by the issue of gauge-dependence of the mixing parameters, like the $\tan \beta$, as in the MSSM case where type II 2HDM is needed \cite{Kanemura:2004mg,Kanemura:2015mxa,Kanemura:2017wtm}.
+A reasonable and convenient scheme should be gauge-independent and process-independent and numerically stable as well \cite{Freitas:2002um}.
+Based on the renormalization scheme worked out by Fleischer and Jegerlehner in Ref.~\cite{Fleischer:1980ub}, which is now usually called FJ tadpole scheme, two groups find a way to fulfill such conditions.
+The first one is the $\overline{\mathrm{MS}}$ tadpole scheme (MSTS)~\cite{Denner:2016etu,Denner:2017vms,Denner:2018opp}, where the mixing angles are renormalized using $\overline{\mathrm{MS}}$ subtraction.
+The other is the pinched tadpole scheme (PTS)~\cite{Krause:2016oke,Krause:2016xku}, where the pinch technique (see e.g. Ref.~\cite{Binosi:2009qm}) is used to define gauge-independent counter terms for the mixing angles.
+More renormalization schemes have been proposed and examined numerically \cite{Altenkamp:2017ldc,Altenkamp:2017kxk} and have been implemented in the HDecay package \cite{Krause:2018wmo}.

+In this work, we adopt the on-shell PTS described in Ref.~\cite{Krause:2016oke}.
+On-shell here means that the on-shell scale is chosen in the self-energies during the renormalization of the mixing angles.
+More details about the renormalization scheme in this work can be found in Appendix \ref{appendixc}.

-{ In our calculation, a small photon mass $\lambda$ is introduced to regularize the soft divergence.
+In our calculation, a small photon mass $\lambda$ is introduced to regularize the soft divergence.
 Meanwhile, two cutoffs, $\Delta E$ and $\Delta\theta$, are introduced to deal with the IR singularities in real correction processes.
-Thus NLO corrections can be expressed as
+The 3-body phase space of real correction process $e^+e^-\rightarrow Zh\gamma$ is divided into three parts: \begin{itemize} \item soft ($S$) part: where the energy of photon $E_\gamma$ is smaller than $\Delta E$ \item hard collinear ($HC$) part: where $E_\gamma\ge\Delta E$ and the angle between photon and the beam $\theta_\gamma$ is smaller than $\Delta\theta$ \item hard non-collinear ($H\overline{C}$) part: the remaining, which is finite. \end{itemize} Thus next leading order (NLO) corrections can be expressed as